geoscixyz/em/content/maxwell2_dc/Forward_Modelling.rst

 mimetic discretization of the full Maxwell equations, we can derive a discretization of the DC equation from the discrete Maxwell equations.
-For a brief discussion of the discretization of Maxwell's equation, see the section :ref:`Maxwell_Discretization` on this website.
+For a brief discussion of the discretization of Maxwell's equation, see the section :ref:`finite_volume_discretization` on this website.
 The following notation for the discrete system in this section comes from that page.

 The discrete potential field condition is :math:`\tilde{\mathbf{e}} =